thubregtsen/qhack/blogpost.md

 _By: Notorious FUB (Peter-Jan Derks, Paul Fährmann, Elies Gil-Fuster, Tom Hubregtsen, Johannes Jakob Meyer, and David Wierichs)_

 ## Classical Machine Learning
-% This shouldn't be very long, couple paragraphs

 Throughout the 1990's and 2000's the field of Machine Learning (ML) experienced a series of breakthroughs which propelled it forward.
 These breakthroughs did come at a high price, though: the research landscape was divided into opposing movements who had to fight countless peaceful battles against one another.